RoryTidmarsh/WettingRobots/README.md

 │    │    ├──`finalstate.npz`: final state of the result from the `Vicsek wall animation`

-│   ├──`arc_analysis` (dir): folder containing the experimental data for varying arc subtended angle and confined geometry for a full circule
+│   ├──`arc_analysis` (dir): folder containing the experimental data for varying arc subtended angle and confined geometry for a full circle.
+This has `.npz` files in too

+│   ├──`noise experiment` (dir): experiment for varying noise to get order parameter graph

 │   ├──`Vicsek_wall_animation`: python file containing animation of the system